qianlishun/TermiWatchWidget/README.md

     3. Wait for the app to install on your phone.
     4. iPhone Go to **Settings** -> **General** -> **Profiles & Device Management** on your phone to trust the app.
     5. Install the watchOS app from the **Watch** app.
-  1. If  **Device** If the device list does not display 'watch', check if the network connection is on the local area network.
+  1. If  **Device** list does not display 'watch', check the network connection is on the local area network.
 If it does not work, restart the phone
 ## Watch Settings
   1. Open this App on iPhone, click **"Sync Watch Face"**.
   1. Check "My Faces", select and set it.